VassiliyCheremetiev/VassiliyCheremetiev.github.io/datastory.md

 INSERT PLOT

+We created an adjacency matrix to illustrate how beers from each state are reviewed across the United States.
+Each row shows how frequently beers from a given state are reviewed by drinkers in other states.
+Two clear patterns emerge: first, beers tend to be most popular within their own state, as indicated by the prominent diagonal values.
+Secondly, a small number of states have a broad national presence.
+Notably, California and Colorado stand out, with their beers receiving significant attention across the country, as evidenced by their strong horizontal lines.

+INSERT PLOT

 The average distance is also following this trend, with a tendency to be reduced with time.
 We can see two large outliers: Alaska and Hawaï.
 This is no suprise, as they are quite far away from all other american state and the beers would have to travel a long distance from the continental USA to reach them.

 ## Why does the average distance travaled by beers decrease?